tx-ares/BLPipeCo-slice/README.md

 	* App currently uses Koala Complier for build/compile
 	Download this app at koala-app.com

-		Set folder paths to css and js separately
+	Set folder paths to css and js separately using Koala